member87/portfolio-astro/src/content/blog/reverse-engineering-panels.md

 ![mitmweb user interface](/panels/mitmweb.png)

-We can see that in the resposne we get the following data:
+We can see that in the response we get the following data:

 ```json
 {